Vondrousova tops Svitolina to become the first unseeded women’s finalist at Wimbledon in 60 years

 Vondrousova is a 24-year-old left-hander from the Czech Republic who is ranked 43rd.
 She reached the second Grand Slam final of her career after getting that far as a teenager at the 2019 French Open.

+“I was crazy nervous,” said Vondrouova, who bowed her head and knelt at the baseline when the match was over.
+“I was nervous, actually, the whole match.”

-On Saturday, Vondrousova will face No. 2 seed Aryna Sabalenka or No. 6 seed Ons Jabeur, the 2022 runner-up at Wimbledon.
+On Saturday, she will face No. 2 seed Aryna Sabalenka or No. 6 seed Ons Jabeur, the 2022 runner-up at Wimbledon.

 Ranked No. 76 and also unseeded, Svitolina returned to the tour from maternity leave just three months ago.
 She was trying to become the first woman from Ukraine to make it to the title match at a major tennis tournament and received loud support from thousands in the crowd, the applause and yells echoing off the closed Centre Court roof.